smdogroup/tacs/README.md

 # Setting up and installing TACS through anaconda #
 The easiest way to get started with TACS is through a conda install in an [Anaconda](https://www.anaconda.com/) environment.
-[Conda packages](https://anaconda.org/smdogroup/tacs) are available for Mac OS and Linux platforms.
+[Conda packages](https://anaconda.org/smdogroup/tacs) are available for MacOS and Linux platforms.
 To get started, run the following in a conda terminal:

     conda create -n TACS python=3.8
     activate TACS